 The fourth-order lens was removed and sent to Solomon’s Lump Lighthouse and the lighthouse was deactivated on October 1, 1919.
 Because the lighthouse was in such good condition, it was removed and put on a barge that was sent to Cape Charles in 1920, where it was stored for the winter.
 In the spring of 1921, the lighthouse was put on another barge and towed up the bay to the site of the old Choptank River Lighthouse in Maryland which had been destroyed by ice.
 It was stationed there for the next 43 years, making it the only lighthouse to ever be moved to another site and be used as a working navigational aid.
 The old Cherrystone Bar Lighthouse (Choptank River Lighthouse) was eventually dismantled in 1964.

-- Keeper Bio: Samuel and Mrs. F. Mathews
+- Keeper Bio: Mrs. F. Mathews

 - Keeper Bio: Clarence Walter Salter